 Doctors check how deep the cancer is growing into the wall of the rectum before surgery by using endoscopic ultrasound (discussed in the section about diagnosis).
 Most rectal carcinoid tumors that are smaller than 2 cm (slightly less than an inch) can be removed through an endoscope or local excision through the anus.

 The best approach for rectal carcinoid tumors between 1 and 2 cm, depends on how deeply the tumor has grown into the wall of the rectum, as well as other details of each patient's medical situation.
 If the tumor has grown into the thick muscle layer of the rectum (the muscularis propria) or deeper, it needs to be treated like it is a larger tumor.

 Carcinoid tumors larger than 2 cm (and those that have grown deep into the wall of the rectum) have a higher risk of growing and spreading, so they are removed by the same operations used for adenocarcinomas (the usual type of rectal cancer).
 This operation is a low anterior resection if the carcinoid is in the upper part of the rectum.
 If the lower part is involved, abdominoperineal (AP) resection and colostomy are used.

-Regional spread means that the cancer has either spread to nearby lymph nodes or it has grown through the wall of the organ where it started to invade nearby tissues such as fat, ligaments, and muscle.
+Regional spread means that the cancer has either spread to nearby lymph nodes or it has grown through the wall of the organ where it started and has invaded nearby tissues such as fat, ligaments, and muscle.

 If possible, the primary (main) tumor and any areas of cancer spread should all be removed by surgery.
 Nearby lymph nodes should be removed and checked for signs of cancer spread.
 This provides the best chance of cure.
 If this can't be done, surgery should remove as much cancer as possible without causing severe side effects.
 Surgery should also be done to relieve symptoms such as intestinal blockage caused by the local growth of the tumor.